VladislavKutas/hi-jenkins/README.md

 Just after Ansible 'jenkins' role successfully completed its work, Jenkins will be avalible on `http://192.168.1.101:8080` from the host and you can log in with credentials you set in the playbook.

 ### Known Issues ###
-Sometimes during [Jenkins Plugin installation](provision//ansible/roles/jenkins/tasks/install_jenkins_plugins.yaml) for some reason plugins don't install but despite this ansible returns `state: present` for each plugin.
+Sometimes during [Jenkins Plugin installation](provision//ansible/roles/jenkins/tasks/install_jenkins_plugins.yaml) for some reason plugins are not installed but despite this ansible returns `state: present` for each plugin.
 Running Playbook again can help most of the time.
 This issue requires more research to figure out the reason.